Increase Trust Uk

 Given the private nature of this grant-making trust, the following factors appear important based on the Trust's documented activities:

 - Membership Status: Being a Core Member or Fellowship Member of the Increase Association appears to be a prerequisite for receiving funding.
-The Trust exists to support the Increase Association's work, not to fund organizations outside this network.
+The Trust exists to support the Increase Association's work, not to fund organisations outside this network.

 - Geographic Focus: Projects must serve church-based training movements in Asia (or “beyond” where clearly connected to Asian initiatives).
 The Trust has supported activities spanning from the Arab world to East Asia, Southeast Asia, and the Asia-Pacific region.

 - Capacity Building Over Direct Delivery: The Trust supports training for course leaders, writers, and national coordinators rather than funding direct programme delivery.
-Projects that build local capacity and strengthen national movements are prioritized.
+Projects that build local capacity and strengthen national movements are prioritised.

 - Contextual and Accessible Approaches: The Trust values innovation in making theological education accessible—including courses translated into multiple languages, digital learning platforms, and oral teaching methods for non-readers.
 Projects should demonstrate cultural adaptability.